-To overcome the challenges to our current climate brought on by the extended use of fossil fuels, we require a number of new and innovative technological solutions that will allow our current society to function on fossil-free energy sources.
-In essence, the plastics, transportation fuels and chemicals that make our world and our economy function, need to be made more sustainable and circular.
+To overcome challenges to our climate brought on by the extended use of fossil fuels, we require a new and innovative technological solutions to replace the plastics, transportation fuels and chemicals that make our world and our economy function, need to be made more sustainable and circular.

 RECENT PUBLICATIONS AND EVENTS |